mikemix/mxdiModule/README.md

 and override the `cache_adapter` and `cache_options` keys for your needs.
 You can find more information about available out-of-the-box adapters at the [ZF2 docs site](http://framework.zend.com/manual/current/en/modules/zend.cache.storage.adapter.html).

+### Debugging

+If you get *ServiceNotCreated* exception most probably one of your injections is not registered in the ZF2's Service Manager.
+In the exception stack you will see some more detailed information.
+For instance look for *CannotGetValue* exceptions.

 ### TODO